4 Savvy Bad Credit Business Loans

 Additionally, pre-disaster mitigation grants provide funding for businesses that cannot obtain financing to prevent disaster damage.
 Such projects might include moving utilities or retrofitting physical structures.
 For fiscal year 2018, there is $235,200,000 available from the Federal Government for states and local governments, tribal and U.S. territories.5

 There are some downsides to these two programs.
-Namely, they aren’t the right options if you need the money immediately.
+Namely, they aren’t the right options if you need the money immediately (if that’s an issue, read our article on quick business loans).
 Also, SBA disaster loans are not paid out in a lump sum.
 Rather, they are paid out through installments, similar to construction loans.6